mooreryan/rCRUX/README.md

 The rCRUX package provides R scripts to run the most common steps of the rCRUX pipeline directly from the command line using configuration (config) files.

-Two scripts are provided, one for running the standard pipeline (`rCRUX_single_db.R`), and one to provide a "multi DB" pipeline in which each of the specified BLAST databases are run serially or in parallel (`rCRUX_multi_db.R`).
+Two scripts are provided, one for running the standard pipeline (`rCRUX.R`), and one to provide a "multi DB" pipeline in which each of the specified BLAST databases are run serially or in parallel (`rCRUX_multi_db.R`).
 The second pipeline may be of interest in resource constrained systems as the amount of memory (RAM) used in the BLAST steps can be markedly reduced by splitting up a large BLAST DB into smaller slices.
 (Note that this will have an effect on BLAST expect values (E-value).)

 ### `rCRUX.R`